OpenEvalProject/evals/manuscripts/elife-103247/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/010pmpe69 Department of Entomology, Faculty of Biology, Lomonosov Moscow State University Moscow Russian Federation
+1. Department of Entomology, Faculty of Biology, Lomonosov Moscow State University Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-2. https://ror.org/00sekdz59 Center for Computational Neuroscience, Flatiron Institute New York United States
+2. Center for Computational Neuroscience, Flatiron Institute New York United States ([ROR:00sekdz59](https://ror.org/00sekdz59))
-3. https://ror.org/013sk6x84 Janelia Research Campus, Howard Hughes Medical Institute Ashburn United States
+3. Janelia Research Campus, Howard Hughes Medical Institute Ashburn United States ([ROR:013sk6x84](https://ror.org/013sk6x84))
-4. https://ror.org/03v76x132 Yale School of Medicine New Haven United States
+4. Yale School of Medicine New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-5. https://ror.org/03v76x132 Department of Cellular and Molecular Physiology, Yale School of Medicine New Haven United States
+5. Department of Cellular and Molecular Physiology, Yale School of Medicine New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-6. https://ror.org/005dvqh91 Neuroscience Institute, NYU Langone Medical Center New York United States
+6. Neuroscience Institute, NYU Langone Medical Center New York United States ([ROR:005dvqh91](https://ror.org/005dvqh91))

 † Corresponding author

 ## Abstract

 The structure of compound eyes in arthropods has been the subject of many studies, revealing important biological principles.
 Until recently, these studies were constrained by the two-dimensional nature of available ultrastructural data.
-By taking advantage of the novel three-dimensional ultrastructural dataset obtained using volume electron microscopy, we present the first cellular-level reconstruction of the whole compound eye of an insect, the miniaturized parasitoid wasp Megaphragma viggianii .
+By taking advantage of the novel three-dimensional ultrastructural dataset obtained using volume electron microscopy, we present the first cellular-level reconstruction of the whole compound eye of an insect, the miniaturized parasitoid wasp Megaphragma viggianii.
 The compound eye of the female M. viggianii consists of 29 ommatidia and contains 478 cells.
 Despite the almost anucleate brain, all cells of the compound eye contain nuclei.
 As in larger insects, the dorsal rim area of the eye in M. viggianii contains ommatidia that are believed to be specialized in polarized light detection as reflected in their corneal and retinal morphology.
 We report the presence of three ‘ectopic’ photoreceptors.
 Our results offer new insights into the miniaturization of compound eyes and scaling of sensory organs in general.

 ## Introduction